calvitoria/how-to-create-API/README.md

 #### let's start with our databasa file:
 1. in the folder of your choice, create a database.json file
-> for this exemple I created a src folder and a characters folder in it, with the database.js populating it. (src/characters/characters.json)
+> in this example, I created an src folder and a characters folder inside it, with the database.js inside that folder.
+(path: src/characters/characters.json)
 2. it is important to have in mind the 'template' you will be using in this database.
 exemple: a chraracter API